Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 Observations:

 - As with all tested types except `i32` and `u64`, the comparatively larger impact of the increased amount of comparisons required as the input length grows, means there is no pronounced throughput peak.
-- lomuto_branchless_cyclic and lomuto_branchless_cyclic_opt have the same throughput, likely limited by the 13.5 cycle 64-bit floating-point division latency on Zen 3.
+- lomuto_branchless_cyclic and lomuto_branchless_cyclic_opt have more or less the same throughput, likely limited by the 13.5 cycle 64-bit floating-point division latency on Zen 3.
 - A large gap exists between lomuto_branchless and the other branchless implementations.

 ## Results on other micro-architectures

-it is one thing to write high-performance code for one specific micro-architecture or even one specific super-computer, as is commonly done in the high-performance computing (HPC) world.
+It is one thing to write high-performance code for one specific micro-architecture or even one specific super-computer, as is commonly done in the high-performance computing (HPC) world.
 And a different one to write high-performance code that generalizes well across different micro-architectures, from small embedded chips all the way up to server chips.
 It puts a strict limit on the assumption one should make about the hardware, the availability of ISA extensions such as AVX and the effects of optimizations.

 ### Haswell